-In August 2014, I have been diagnosed with a non-alcoholic fatty liver disease (NAFLD) and just seven months later I managed to reverse it, improve my overall health and be on the right track to having a completely healthy liver.
+In August 2014, I have been diagnosed with a non-alcoholic fatty liver disease (NAFLD) and just seven months later I managed to reverse it, improved my overall health and got on the right track to having a completely healthy liver.

 Unfortunately, the sad truth is that most of the food available in stores and markets – even farmer markets – nowadays is full of chemicals, pesticides, fertilizers, while many of the crops have been genetically modified to grow larger, faster and in non-natural conditions.

 Unfortunately, most organic food is extremely expensive and since not everybody is Bill Gates, we can’t really afford to eat only organic.
 BUT we should try to eat as much as possible and below I am sharing with you a few of my tricks that I used in the months since I’ve been diagnosed with a fatty liver to eat organic food without spending a fortune:

 – Visit farmer markets and local farmers.
 Some won’t use pesticides and/or just natural fertilizers for their fresh products.
 Since most are not certified organic, this is risky, but a risk I was always willing to take.

 – Buy in bulk.
 Usually, the more you buy, the better the prices – and a good example are all the products I recommended above.

-I always keep an eye on Amazon’s organic products and buy in bulk.
+I always keep an eye on Amazon’s organic products (affiliate link) and buy in bulk.
 I really recommend you do the same – it requires a bit of getting used with all the products and prices (you should write them down for further reference!) but all this hard work is really worth it because, in the end, it’s your health that you’re taking care of!

 Finally, remember that “organic” does not automatically mean “healthy” when you have a fatty liver.
-If you are buying processed foods, even if they are organic, they can be still very high in fat or sugar – so always make sure to read the label or, even better, ignore processed foods completely and buy the base ingredients.
+If you are buying processed foods, even if they are organic, they can be still very high in fat or sugar – or even have preservatives – so always make sure to read the label or, even better, ignore processed foods completely and buy the base ingredients.